 Okay, I know, you’re thinking, you just put together your dream travel camera bag and there’s still a best part?

 Yup, you know it.
 So the best part is that you can use that insert in any bag.
 Normally the insert is in my purse.
 But I put my gear into the insert, into my roller suitcase when flying.
 And when I’m going on a hike, I put it in a backpack.
 It’s great to be able to safely pack my camera in any bag I own.
+Plus it allows you to select the best bags for other needs – like for example, the backpacks that are best fit for women.

 In a sense, once you have the insert, you can have a camera purse, camera roller suitcase and camera backpack when you need it.
 How’s that for versatile.